 Respect the schools: put things back where you found them, take all of your items with you and put trash in provided receptacles.
 Remember: you are in someone's work and learning environment.
 You would not like it if someone came in at night and left a pile of water bottles and clothing on your desk.
 Please be out by the hour specified on your schedule.
 This is in your hands.
 Enter and exit ONLY by the specified areas.
 Do not wander the schools in areas other than the gyms.
 Showers are not provided.

-Please note: KW-Cambridge JAM will contact you by email if we are notified during business hours that a venue is closed causing games to be canceled
+Please note: JAM will contact you by email if we are notified during business hours that a venue is closed causing games to be cancelled

 >> OUTDOOR LEAGUES FOUL WEATHER GUIDELINES:

-- KW-Cambridge JAM will not cancel games nor reschedule games due to foul weather.
+- JAM will not cancel games nor reschedule games due to foul weather.

 - There will be no refunds or credits for field closures due to weather.

 - If venues remain open, then games proceed as scheduled.

 - If weather conditions cause the closure of a JAM venue, games are cancelled.
 JAM will always contact you if we have information about a venue closure in advance.
 NOTE: Sometimes venues cancel at the very last second and don’t communicate with user groups like JAM.

 - Ensure that your opponents will be attending your game by contacting the other captain (you do not need to contact JAM).
 You can find the information for your opponents in your online profile.